darcato/beckMotor/README.md

     - microstepPerStep: how many microstep per step to set
     - stepPerRevolution: how many step per full revolution

-8) Implement a database using controller port name for the motor records (as DTYP) and driver port name for others (but try to avoid using it!).
+8) Implement a database using controller port name for the motor records (as DTYP) and driver port name for others.